 In the ordinary course of business, the Company and Related Parties are also subject to governmental and regulatory examinations, information gathering requests (both formal and informal), certain of which may result in adverse judgments, settlements, fines, penalties, injunctions or other relief.
 The Company is subject to regulation by various U.S., state, foreign and other regulators.
 In connection with formal and informal inquiries by these regulators, the Company receives requests, and orders seeking documents and other information in connection with various aspects of their regulated activities.
-The Company is currently cooperating with the SEC and CFTC in connection with an investigation of the Company's business' compliance with record preservation requirements relating to business communications and/or electronic messaging channels.
-The SEC and CFTC are reportedly conducting similar investigations of record preservation practices at other broker-dealers and investment advisors.
+The Company has been responding to, and is cooperating with the SEC and CFTC concerning compliance with records preservation requirements relating to business communications exchanged on unapproved electronic channels.
+The Company is engaged in settlement discussions with the SEC and CFTC and anticipates that resolution will include the payment of civil monetary penalties.
+The SEC and CFTC have conducted similar investigations of record preservation practices at other broker-dealers and investment advisors.